 2. Biomedical diagnostics

 3. Colloid chemistry

 4. Environment pollution

 This invention is a user friendly, plug-and-play add-on device for conventional optical microscope or method to tackle biologically relevant questions based on detecting single nanoparticles.
 The name of this device is ‘nanoCET’ (nano Capillary Electrophoretic Tracking) and encompasses a cartridge and a stage.
 Keeping the needs of the biomedical research into account, the nanoCET cartridge will be disposable and cost-effective, and can be detachable from the nanoCET stage.
 The nanoCET stage is an add-on the conventional microscope, which can be rented, leased, and purchased as one-time investment.
 Interested parties can perform test experiments in the inventor’s lab with the resident existing setups.

 Keywords: particle count, nanoparticle, microparticle, particle tracking, flow cytometry, microparticle analysis, airborne particles, water analysis, vesicles, exosomes, colloids, liquid chromatography, microscopy, hollow fibre

 - Platform capable of detecting, tracking, counting, and measuring single nanoparticles, vesicles, and biomolecules

 - It uses a unique (patented) step-index hollow core fiber to propagate light without distorting the particle image (unlike other structured hollow core fibers).

-- This method does not involve any nanofabrication processes, which makes it affordable to any research labs or diagnostic labs.
+- This method does not involve any nanofabrication processes or fluorescent labels

-- Consisting of a plug and play cartridge along with a nanofluidic optical platform, the system does not require any modification of existing microscopy setup.
-Hence, it is a true add-on to standard optical microscopes.
+- Consisting of a plug and play cartridge along with a nanofluidic optical platform, the system does not require any modification of existing microscopy setup

 Luris reference numberINV-028.048